 But our job as programmers is to simplify, refactor, and reuse.
 In a production application, we can hide the details of JDBC in our own functions.
 We can use generics, callbacks, reflection, and other language facilities to reduce the amount of JDBC overhead per query.
 I have done just this on many projects.

-I won’t present my solution in detail because what I wrote is specific to my projects.
+I won't present my code in detail because what I wrote is specific to my projects.
 It is intended to be a design pattern rather than a reusable library.
-But I’ll show some of the end results in a moment.
+But I'll show some of the end results in a moment.

 Result Mapping